craigfrancis/php-is-literal-rfc/readme.md

 Injection and Cross-Site Scripting (XSS) vulnerabilities are **easy to make**, **hard to identify**, and **very common**.

-We like to think every developer reads the documentation, and would never ever directly include (inject) user values into their SQL/HTML/CLI - but we all know that's not the case.
+We like to think every developer reads the documentation, and would never directly include (inject) user values into their SQL/HTML/CLI - but we all know that's not the case.

 It's why these two issues have **always** been on the [OWASP Top 10](https://owasp.org/www-project-top-ten/); a list designed to raise awareness of common issues, ranked on their prevalence, exploitability, detectability, and impact: